adamchainz/django-htmx/docs/middleware.rst

    .. automethod:: __bool__

       ``True`` if the request was made with htmx, otherwise ``False``.
-      This is based on the presence of the ``HX-Request`` header.
+      Detected by checking if the ``HX-Request`` header equals ``true``.

-      This allows you to switch behaviour for requests made with htmx like so:
+      This behaviour allows you to switch behaviour for requests made with htmx:

       .. code-block:: python